 Permit to handle commercial fish or other fish at wholesale.
-Continuing law establishes fees and requirements concerning permits to handle commercial fish or other fish that may be bought or sold at wholesale.
+Current law establishes fees and requirements concerning permits to handle commercial fish or other fish that may be bought or sold at wholesale.
 It requires compliance with any statutory provision related to permits to handle fish at wholesale and with applicable Division rules (see also above).
 (Sec.
 1533.631.)

-Prior law stated that the permit of any person who was convicted of two violations of the statute pertaining to permits to handle fish at wholesale within a 12-month period was suspended upon the second such conviction for a period of five fishing season days.
-The permit of any person who was convicted of three or more violations of that statute within a 12-month period was suspended upon the third or subsequent such conviction for a period of 20 fishing season days.
+Current law states that the permit of any person who is convicted of two violations of the statute pertaining to permits to handle fish at wholesale within a 12-month period is suspended upon the second such conviction for a period of five fishing season days.
+The permit of any person who is convicted of three or more violations of that statute within a 12-month period is suspended upon the third or subsequent such conviction for a period of 20 fishing season days.
 (Sec.
 1533.631.)

 Property rights in fish.
-Continuing law establishes that fish lawfully confined in a net or by another authorized device are the property of the owner or person operating the net or other device and generally cannot be taken by another person when the fish are so confined.
+Current law establishes that fish lawfully confined in a net or by another authorized device are the property of the owner or person operating the net or other device and cannot be taken by another person when the fish are so confined.
 It requires compliance with that requirement and applicable Division rules.
 (Sec.
 1533.64.)

-Prior law stated that the license of any person who was convicted of two violations of the statute pertaining to lawfully confined fish within a 12-month period was suspended upon the second such conviction for a period of 60 fishing season days.
-The license of any person who was convicted of three or more violations of that statute within a 12-month period was suspended upon the third or subsequent such conviction for a period of 18 fishing season months.
+Current law states that the license of any person who is convicted of two violations of the statute pertaining to lawfully confined fish within a 12-month period is suspended upon the second such conviction for a period of 60 fishing season days.
+The license of any person who is convicted of three or more violations of that statute within a 12-month period is suspended upon the third or subsequent such conviction for a period of 18 fishing season months.
 (Sec.
 1533.64.)

 Other penalties.
-All of the statutes discussed above continue to state that the penalties established by them are in addition to other penalties provided in the Revised Code (secs.
+All of the statutes discussed above state that the penalties established by them are in addition to other penalties provided in the Revised Code (secs.
 1533.341, 1533.42, 1533.62, 1533.63, 1533.631, and 1533.64).